bja282/PUI2016_bja282/HW9_bja282/README.md

-# HW 4
+# HW 9

-## Assignment 1
-For Assignment 1, I worked with Enrique, Sofiya and Sebastian.
-I followed and completed Professor Bianco's skeleton notebook to the best of my ability.
-For fitting the line to the regression plot, I used an article published (and referenced in my Notebook) by Wired Magazine online.

-## Assignment 2
-Working with Sebastian and Sofiya, I conducted a z-test on my Citibike analysis from Homework 3.
-I then re-uploaded that file with the results of that test.
-Sebastian, Sofiya, Jonathan and I completed our write up together on Authorea, working in a collaborative process to put together a description of our work and results.
-Our authorea write up is available here: https://www.authorea.com/users/106032/articles/134117/.

-# FBB
-well done, see comments in the authorea article
+For this assignment, I worked with Scott, Jonathan, Sofiya, Marc, Tyler and Bailey.
+Though I was ultimately unable to finish the assignment, I completed task 1 and was able to idetify that an event had indeed occurred and caused a massive drop in MTA swipes of all fare type.
+After calculating the date of the event, it became clear that Hurricane Sandy was the event responsible; the MTA closed the subways in anticipation in the storm, causing the drop.